charlyraffellini/Candidate.Software.Craftsman.Charly/README.md

 # Solution to exercise

-The solution is a REPL which understand a small grammar in order to parse and execute lines.
+The solution is a REPL which understand a small grammar.

 The REPL unrestand the operational commands:
 -    posting: \<user name> -> \<message>